-- Stocks.
 Investing in equities provides the highest potential for long-term growth.
 The most aggressive asset class in which to allocate funds, it also comes with higher potential risk.

-- Bonds.
 A bond is a fixed-income asset that represents a loan an investor makes to a corporation, government or agency.
 Bond prices correlate inversely with interest rates: when rates rise, bond prices fall and vice versa.
 Bonds are considered less volatile than stocks and, because they sometimes move in opposition to equities, can buffer a portfolio against the vicissitudes of the stock market.
 Investors who favor security may buy U.S. Treasury bonds; those who are willing to take on just a little more risk might invest in high-yield and international bonds, which can offer higher returns than Treasury bonds.

-- Cash.
 Cash is the money in your checking or savings account.
 It is completely liquid.
 Some investment experts recommend diversifying a portfolio with some cash holdings because it can serve as an anchor to limit losses during market declines.
 Those with cash holdings might not have to sell stocks or bonds in the event of an emergency and forgo potential future profits.
 Cash holdings also allow investors to buy stocks they see as undervalued.

 Those who are focused on diversifying their portfolios may turn to other types of investments such as:

-- Money market funds and short-term certificates of deposit.
+.
 These conservative short-term investments are stable and offer easy access to funds.
 Money market funds usually have lower returns than bonds or bond funds.

-- International stocks.
 Companies not based in the U.S. can offer different opportunities than domestic stocks, as well as potentially higher risk and return.

-- Real estate funds.
 Investors sometimes add real estate funds, including REITs (real estate investment trusts) to diversify their portfolio and allow them to invest in the real estate market without buying the property directly.
 Real estate is seen as a hedge against inflation because the value of the property can increase when prices are rising, increasing the investor’s potential return.

-- Asset-allocation funds.
 Some funds are managed with specific goals, including diversification.
 Investors who don’t have the time to research asset allocation sometimes turn to these types of funds.